Mia Martini: Return to Sanremo

 In 1989, the music producer Gianni Sanjust, who in the 1970s had previously taken care of Martini's artistic career at the label Ricordi, brought her back to the music stage.
 The relaunch was planned at Fonit Cetra, the only record label willing to offer Martini a contract.
 The project was entrusted to Lucio Salvini, one of Martini's producers in the 1970s.

 Sanjust retrieved an old song, written for her by Bruno Lauzi and Maurizio Fabrizio in 1972: "Almeno tu nell'universo".
-The song was initially rejected to the contest, but due to the involvement of Alba Calia and Sandra Carraro (wife of then Italian ministry of Tourism and Entertainment, Franco Carraro), the song was admitted to compete at the 39º Sanremo Festival.
-Martini's performance brought her newfound success with the public and critics, winning for the second time the Critics Award.
+The song was initially rejected to the contest, but due to the involvement of Alba Calia and Sandra Carraro (wife of the then Italian Minister of Tourism and Entertainment, Franco Carraro), the song was admitted to compete at the 39th Sanremo Festival.
+Martini's performance brought her newfound success with the public and critics, winning the Critics Award for a second time.